QuTech-Delft/OpenQL/docs/scheduling.rst

 Entry points
 ^^^^^^^^^^^^

-The following entry points are supported:
+The following two entry points are supported, one for the non-constrained and one for the resource-constrained scheduler:

 - ``p.schedule()``
   In the context of ``program`` object ``p``, this method schedules the circuits of the kernels of the program,